 One of the functions of stating specific corporate values is to attract employees with a similar value system.
-Goldman - for instance - has advertised to the world (including its investors in the IPO) the importance of integrity as a value.
+Goldman, for instance, has advertised to the world (including its investors in the IPO) the importance of integrity as a value.
 According to Greg Smith, this value was also used aggressively in recruiting pitches.
-Thus, we want to start by analyzing what values corporations choose to advertise
+Thus, we want to start by analyzing what values corporations choose to advertise.

-2.1 Description of the data collection process
+3.1.
+Description of the data collection process

-To analyze the advertised values, we look at the company's website for the entire S&P 500 as of June 2011.
-A corporate website typically has one or more sections dedicated to the company's values, culture and working environment.
+To analyze the advertised values, we look at the company's Web site for the entire S&P 500 as of June 2011.
+A corporate Web site typically has one or more sections dedicated to the company's values, culture, and working environment.
 We collect all the values listed in all these sections, maintaining the wording used by the company.

 Companies often identify a set of core values, each of which is further articulated and explained through other key words to clarify its meaning.
-We maintain this clustering of values as units of meaning, grouping all the key words used by the company to describe a single value (i.e. if a company describes the value "Integrity" with other words like "Honesty," "Ethics," "Accountability," etc., we would group all these words).
-The data was collected between June and October 2011, therefore the dataset reflects the websites' content of that period (the exact date of access is available).
+We maintain this clustering of values as units of meaning, grouping all the key words used by the company to describe a single value (i.e., if a company describes the value "Integrity" with other words like "Honesty," "Ethics," "Accountability," etc., we would group all these words).
+The data were collected between June and October 2011, therefore, the data set reflects the Web sites' content of that period (the exact date of access is available).